artur-gajewski/DocumentorBundle/README.md

 2. Tell Composer to update this bundle:

     ```bash
-    php composer.phar update artur-gajewski/phpdocumentor-bundle
+    php composer.phar update artur-gajewski/phpdocumentor-bundle --dev
     ```

-3. Enable the bundle for only your development environment:
+3. Enable the bundle for your development environment:

     ```php
     // app/AppKernel.php